hiiamboris/red-wiki/[Proposal]-Adding-other-Red-dialects.md

+* [Dialects of different programming paradigms]
 * Red/Script that acts like Python-Django, Ruby-Rails, PHP and Perl
 * Red/Lisp that acts like Clojure, Haskell, Erlang and Scala
+* [dialects of different internet languages]
 * Having a language that works with or replaces HTML, CSS and XML families (see W3C Recommendations)
 * Having a language that works with or replaces JS, SQL, NoSQL-DB and other languages (see ISO standards)
 * https://en.wikipedia.org/wiki/Solution_stack
 * https://en.wikipedia.org/wiki/List_of_Apache–MySQL–PHP_packages
+* [Dialects for Easter Eggs]
 * Allow a golfing-specific script Red/Golf as an "Easter Egg" (similar to Sclipting, Golfscript/Flogscript, CJam, APL/J/K, Pyth, Microscript, Owk, Retina, Fourier...)
+* Allow a brainfuck-like script Red/Brain as an "Easter Egg"

 * The last programming language reference https://skillsmatter.com/skillscasts/2323-bobs-last-language http://lambda-the-ultimate.org/node/4312
 * The Unicode 8.0.0 standards reference ftp://unicode.org/Public/8.0.0/charts/CodeCharts.pdf